Fireworks Oobleck: A Study of Non-Newtonian Fluids

 Have you and your kids ever played with fireworks oobleck?
 It’s a non-Newtonian fluid, which means it’s both a liquid and a solid!

-Other non-Newtonian fluids are slime, ketchup, and cold caramel ice cream topping.
 Who knew you could study viscosity, shear rate, and the continuum mechanics of physics with ketchup?! 🤯 (Ketchup becomes runnier when shaken, which is why we shake the bottle first!)

 Watch this Crash Course for Kids video for a quick introduction to non-Newton fluids and oobleck.